-Gail Simmons is a trained culinary expert and judge on Bravo's Emmy-winning series Top Chef, as well as head critic on Top Chef Masters.
+Gail Simmons is a trained culinary expert and judge on Bravo's Emmy-winning series Top Chef, as well as a judge on Top Chef Duels and head critic on Top Chef Masters.
 She is a judge on season three of CBC's Recipes to Riches, a competition-style reality series featuring amateur Canadian cooks.
-In summer 2014, Gail will be co-hosting The Feed, an inventive series that's part road show, part buddy comedy, and part talk show on FYI, A+E's new lifestyle network.
+In Fall 2014, Gail will be co-hosting The Feed, an inventive series that's part road show, part buddy comedy, and part talk show on FYI, A+E’s new lifestyle network.
 She was the host of Top Chef: Just Desserts, Bravo's pastry-focused spin-off of the Top Chef franchise, which aired its second season in the fall of 2011, and is the author of Talking With My Mouth Full: My Life as a Professional Eater (Hyperion, February 2012).

 Since 2004, Gail has been Special Projects Director at Food & Wine, acting as liaison between the marketing and editorial teams on magazine events and chef-related initiatives, and working closely with the country's top culinary talent.
 During her tenure, she has been responsible for overseeing the annual Food & Wine Classic in Aspen, America's premier culinary event.
 Prior to joining Food & Wine, Gail was the special events manager for Chef Daniel Boulud's restaurant empire.